 - Applicants must provide details of all applications to other potential funding sources and outcomes.
 Failure to do so may result in the withdrawal of support.

-- All successful applicants must provide a Reflection Piece (a template will be provided) on completion of the programme that may be posted on the Screen Skills Ireland website and social media channels (if the Bursary Recipient agrees to this).
+- All successful applicants must provide a Reflection Piece on completion of the programme that may be posted on the Screen Skills Ireland website and social media channels (if the Bursary Recipient agrees to this).

 - Incomplete applications will not be considered.
 Incorrect information may lead to delays in processing of applications.

 - Screen Skills Ireland reserves the right to suspend or cancel the award where, in its view, a successful applicant is not meeting the required commitment for the skills/work programme.
 Where necessary, award recipients will be required to provide information on their progress.

 - Screen Skills Ireland reserves the right to revise the amount awarded where it is satisfied that incorrect information has been provided.

 - Applicants must submit a Reflective Piece up to 12 weeks after the finish date of programme for final drawdown.

 Applications must be submitted a minimum of six weeks prior to commencement of the programme.